 As a bonus, they’ll make your big-screen TV shine.
-Over-the-air TV signals are typically compressed less than cable or satellite broadcasts so pictures will appear either the same quality or better.
-All of the major broadcast networks now transmit in high-definition and in some areas test broadcasts for the new ATSC 3.0 standard are also underway.
-Those transmissions could eventually mean 4K broadcasting.
+Over-the-air TV signals are typically compressed less than cable or satellite broadcasts, so pictures will appear either the same quality or better.
+All the major broadcast networks now transmit in high-definition, and in some areas, broadcasts using the new ATSC 3.0 standard–aka NextGen TV–are also available.

 So, here’s how you go about choosing the right antenna for you.